unified-doc/unified-doc-dom/spec.md

 }
 ```

-Methods to enhance marked elements with interactions can be supplied with `unified-doc-dom` by querying marked elements under the rendered document and attaching relevant callbacks.
+Methods to enhance marked elements with interactions can be implemented by attaching relevant callbacks.

 ## `docElement`
 A `docElement` refers to the document DOM element (usually a `div`) rendered by `unified-doc`.
-Having a reference to the actual DOM element allows us to implement features that affect only the `docElement`, without risk of influencing other areas of the web document.
+Having a reference to the actual DOM element allows us to implement features that affect only the `docElement`, without risk of influencing other sections of the web document.

-With the knowledge that a `docElement` is related to its `doc` instance, and by that assocation, to its source content, we can interface DOM-based methods directly with the document's source content.
-This is extremely powerful because we do not need to write any logic against varying source content types when working with DOM-based methods since `unified-doc` has solved that layer.
-Some examples of DOM-based methods being interoperable with the source content are presented below:
+With knowledge that a `docElement` is related to its `doc` instance, and by that association, to its source content, we can interface DOM-based methods directly with the document's source content.
+This is extremely powerful because we can be confident that any DOM APIs will interface directly with the source content (implemented by `unified-doc`), without needing to account for varying content types.

+Some examples of DOM-based methods being interoperable with the source content are listed below:
-- Capture text selection events as `mark` objects (i.e. tracking the `start`, `end` offsets relative to the `textContent` of the document).
-This allows us to easily mark/annotate documents through DOM-based interaction.
+- Capture text selection events as `Mark` objects compatible with `unified-doc` to easily support ways to add `marks` through DOM interactions.
 - Marked elements under a `docElement` are directly related to `marks` specified on a `doc` instance.
-As a result, we can iterate over `marks` to further enhance marked elements with DOM-specific features (e.g. adding interaction callbacks, highlighting marked elements in richer).
+Iteration of marked elements can therefore be done programmatically by iterating over the `marks` data.
-- Apply any interoperable web technologies to the `docElement` that are otherwise not applicable outside of the browser.

-This is an exciting area to build powerful and useful document features.
+- Apply any interoperable web technologies to the `docElement` to build rich document features.
 A few ideas that come to mind:
   - Scaled document preview
   - Printable pages
   - Saving documents as images/canvas/pdf
-- much more in [ideas][]
+  - and other [ideas][]

 ## Glossary
 - **`doc`**: Refers to a `unified-doc` instance.
-A `doc` can be compiled and rendered into a `docElement`.
+A `doc` is compiled and rendered into a `docElement`.
 - **`docElement`**: The document DOM element (usually a `div`) that is rendered by a `doc` instance.
-- **`FileData`**: An object that represents relevant `File` data in serializable form.
+- **`FileData`**: An object that represents relevant `File` data, in serializable form.
 - **`marks`**: An array of data conforming to the `Mark` interface that is used by `unified-doc` to mark text nodes.
 - **`textContent`**: The text content of a `doc` or `docElement` is equivalent to the concatenation of all text node values in the document.
 - **`unified`**: the [project][unified] that unifies content as structured data.
 - **`unified-doc`**: the [project][unified-doc] that unifies document APIs on top of a unified content layer.
-- **`unified-doc-dom`**: this [project][unified-doc] that extends DOM-based APIs for the `unified-doc` project.
+- **`unified-doc-dom`**: this project that extends DOM-based APIs for the `unified-doc` project.

 <!-- Definitions -->